 Work days start early for Ryan Gerdts at OPPD’s Nebraska City Station (NCS).
 He’s there by 5:30 a.m. for the shift turnover meeting.
 And it is one of his favorite parts of the day.

-Gerdts got his first experience of life in the utility field while studying engineering at the University of Nebraska-Lincoln.
+Gerdts got his first experience in the utility field while studying engineering at the University of Nebraska-Lincoln.
 For two summers he was part of a start-up and commissioning team for a coal-fired boiler rebuild in Kansas City.
 The internship, along with a suggestion from a retiree, led Gerdts to a job at OPPD in Maintenance Engineering at NCS.